"Why Hakuba Valley?" Aiko Uemura and Kazushige Fujita discuss its appeal

 Even though the photo shows a mountain that appears to be completely white, you can immediately tell where it is

-A power spot where people can grow stronger
+A power spot where people can grow together

 This is how he ended up in Hakuba Valley.
 The charm of the area lies in its "friends" and "diversity."
 Each area, with its different topography, snow quality, and even climate, is home to equally unique friends who respect each other's interests.
 It's also a place where top athletes and brands gather and culture is cultivated, with rows of international cafes and shops, and even just walking around the town is stimulating